dapr/docs/daprdocs/content/en/reference/components-reference/supported-configuration-stores/redis-configuration-store.md

 {{% codetab %}}
 **Note**: this approach requires having an Azure Subscription.

-1. Open [this link](https://ms.portal.azure.com/#create/Microsoft.Cache) to start the Azure Cache for Redis  creation flow.
+1. [Start the Azure Cache for Redis creation flow](https://ms.portal.azure.com/#create/Microsoft.Cache).
 Log in if necessary.
 2. Fill out necessary information and **check the "Unblock port 6379" box**, which will allow us to persist state without SSL.
 3. Click "Create" to kickoff deployment of your Redis instance.
-4. Once your instance is created, you'll need to grab the Host name (FQDN) and your access key.
+4. Once your instance is created, you'll need to grab the Host name (FQDN) and your access key:
-   - for the Host name navigate to the resources "Overview" and copy "Host name"
+   - For the Host name: navigate to the resource's "Overview" and copy "Host name".
-   - for your access key navigate to "Access Keys" under "Settings" and copy your key.
+   - For your access key: navigate to "Settings" > "Access Keys" to copy and save your key.
-5. Finally, we need to add our key and our host to a `redis.yaml` file that Dapr can apply to our cluster.
-If you're running a sample, you'll add the host and key to the provided `redis.yaml`.
-If you're creating a project from the ground up, you'll create a `redis.yaml` file as specified in [Configuration](#configuration).
-Set the `redisHost` key to `[HOST NAME FROM PREVIOUS STEP]:6379` and the `redisPassword` key to the key you copied in step 4. **Note:** In a production-grade application, follow [secret management]({{< ref component-secrets.md >}}) instructions to securely manage your secrets.
+5. Add your key and your host to a `redis.yaml` file that Dapr can apply to your cluster.
+   - If you're running a sample, add the host and key to the provided `redis.yaml`.
+   - If you're creating a project from the ground up, create a `redis.yaml` file as specified in [Configuration](#configuration).

+   Set the `redisHost` key to `[HOST NAME FROM PREVIOUS STEP]:6379` and the `redisPassword` key to the key you saved earlier.

+   **Note:** In a production-grade application, follow [secret management]({{< ref component-secrets.md >}}) instructions to securely manage your secrets.

 > **NOTE:** Dapr pub/sub uses [Redis Streams](https://redis.io/topics/streams-intro) that was introduced by Redis 5.0, which isn't currently available on Azure Managed Redis Cache.
 Consequently, you can use Azure Managed Redis Cache only for state persistence.
 {{% /codetab %}}